 This item was last sold on : 06/10/14

-The White eight ball squash, botanically classified as Cucurbita peto, is a hybrid zucchini variety with a round shape.
-The White eight ball squash is sometimes called cue ball squash due to the similarity to the cue ball in the game of billiards.
+The White eight ball squash, botanically classified as a member of Cucurbita pepo, is a hybrid zucchini variety with a round shape.
+The White eight ball squash is one of three round summer squash varieties developed by Hollar Seed Company in the late 1990’s.
+White eight ball squash is also known as cue ball squash due its similarity in appearance to the cue ball in the game of billiards.

 Recipes that include White Eight Ball Squash.
 One is easiest, three is harder.